paramraghavan/sparksql-awsglue/README.md

 - RDMS - schema on write, here we define the columns, data format, relationships of columns, etc. before the actual data upload.
 - AWS Glue - schema on read, with glue we can create the schema at the tiem were consume/read data, this allows for  fast data ingestion because data shouldn't follow any internal schema — it's just copying/moving files.
 This type of data handling is more flexible in case of big data, unstructured data, or frequent schema changes.

+# Spark sql
+- CreateTableView based on dataframe - createOrReplaceTempView creates (or replaces if that view name already exists) a lazily evaluated "view" that you can then use like a hive table in Spark SQL.
+It does not persist to memory unless you cache or persist the dataset that underpins the view.

+- Caching - Spark will read the parquet, csv,etc.., execute the query only once and then cache it.
+  Then the code in the loop will use the cached, pre-calculated DataFrame.
+Imagine that you are working with a lot of data, and you run a series of queries and actions on it without using caching.
+It runs again and again without you even noticing.
+  This can add hours to the job running time or even make the job fail.
+   You can also use SQL’s CACHE TABLE [tableName] to cache tableName table in memory.
+   Unlike cache and persist operators, CACHE TABLE is an eager operation which is executed as soon as the statement is executed - sql("CACHE TABLE [tableName]").
+You could however use LAZY keyword to make caching lazy - sql("CACHE LAZY TABLE [tableName]")
+- Cache vs Persist - The only difference between cache() and persist() is ,using Cache technique we can save intermediate results in memory only when needed while in Persist() we can save the intermediate results in 5 storage levels(MEMORY_ONLY, MEMORY_AND_DISK, MEMORY_ONLY_SER, MEMORY_AND_DISK_SER, DISK_ONLY).
+Without passing argument, persist() and cache() are the same - results in memory.

+-  Explain Plan/Query Execution Plan - The best way to make sure everything has run as expected is to look at the execution plan.
+You can see in the following execution plan the keywords InMemoryTableScan and InMemoryRelation which indicate that we are working on a cached DataFrame. dataframe_object.exaplain()

 # Interactive Jupyter Notebook
 Under aws-glue there are 2 ipynb files.